hanapedia/adapto/README.md

     timeoutDuration, didDeadlineExceed, err := adapto.GetTimeout(config)
     // returns error when threshold is set greater or equal to 1 or negative
+    // returns error when IncBy is smaller than or equal to 1
-    // returns error when IncBy is smaller than or equal to 1 if err != nil {
+    // returns error when Min is smaller than or equal to 1 if err != nil {
         panic(err)
     }